glasgowm148/chowdown/_recipes/classic-lasagna.md

 directions:
 - Preheat oven to 350°F.
 - In a large pan, add olive oil, chopped onions and garlic.
 Saute for 3-4 minutes.
-- Add ground beef and cook until completely browned, drain fat.
+- Add ground beef and sausage, and cook until completely browned, drain fat.
 Return to pan.
 - Add tomato sauce, tomato paste, water, oregano, basil, salt and pepper.
 - Bring to a boil over medium heat, reduce heat to low, cover and cook for approximately 20-25 minutes, stirring occasionally.
 - Cook pasta according to package directions for al dente, rinse and set aside.